 CPS and SPS do not utilize an operational CAD system.
 While ANI/ALI information is downstreamed to the SPS and CPS OCCs, this information is simply displayed for the OCC call taker on a dispatch workstation.
-Lacking mobile laptops, the incident details and location information must be relayed to officers in the field using voice radio.
+The incident details and location information is relayed to officers in the field using voice radio.

 CPS patrol vehicles have mobile devices installed and they can communicate unit status changes back to the CPS OCC.
-For example, CPS officers may change their status to "available", "en route" or "on scene" through an application running on their mobile laptops.
-This status information is transmitted for the convenience of the CPS dispatcher only; without a CAD system, the 911 data do not form part of an electronic police incident record.
+For example, CPS officers may change their status to "available", "en route" or "on scene" through an application running on their mobile devices.
+This status information is transmitted for the convenience of the CPS dispatcher only; without a CAD system, the status change (or other) data transmitted between dispatch and field units do not form part of an electronic police incident (CAD or RMS) record.